lcthomas/engl4771s25/course-info-policies.md

 5-page essay analyzing the reception history of one of our course texts.

 ### Final Project (40%)
 This course meets weekly for two-and-a-half hours (150 minutes).
 This would normally be a 3- credit course; for the additional 1 credit (making this course a total of 4 credits), you will complete an additional research component, culminating in a final research paper of 18-20 pages.
-You will write on a topic of your choosing, but you must write about at least one text from this class.
+You will write on a topic of your choosing, but this topic must be connected in some way to this course.
 Completing this project will involve completing a number of small preliminary assignments, including:
 - At least one meeting with me in which we discuss your preliminary ideas;
 - 1-2 page proposal;
 - 2-3 page research synthesis with associated bibliography;